dansc0de/cc-k8s/README.md

 # WordPress Deployment on Local Kubernetes Cluster using Minikube

-In this assignment, you will deploy a WordPress application on a local Kubernetes cluster using **Minikube**.
+In this assignment, you will deploy a WordPress application on a local Kubernetes cluster using **Minikube** (Kubernetes v1.33).
 The deployment includes both a WordPress frontend and a MySQL backend, configured using Kubernetes manifest files.

-All configuration files **must be placed in the `manifests/` directory**.
-Your submission will be evaluated automatically through a **GitHub Actions workflow** that runs every time you push to the repository.
-If the workflow passes, your assignment is considered complete and ready for grading.
+all configuration files **must be placed in the `manifests/` directory**. your submission will be evaluated automatically through a **GitHub Actions workflow** that runs every time you push to the repository. if the workflow passes, your assignment is considered complete and ready for grading.

+**reference documentation**: for detailed kubernetes resource specifications, see the [kubernetes api v1.33 reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.33/).

 ---